Murder of Alexandra Zapp

-The murder of Alexandra Nicole "Ally" Zapp occurred in the women's room of a Burger King rest stop in Bridgewater, Massachusetts on July 18, 2002.
+Alexandra Nicole Zapp (August 24, 1971 – July 18, 2002) was an American woman who was murdered in the women's room of a Burger King rest stop in Bridgewater, Massachusetts on July 18, 2002.
 Section 121 of the Adam Walsh Child Protection and Safety Act (P.L.
 109-248) is named the "Megan Nicole Kanka and Alexandra Nicole Zapp Community Notification Program" after her and another victim.
 Massachusetts' Sexually Dangerous Persons Law is informally called the "Ally Zapp" Law.

-The murder
+Background

+Alexandra Zapp was born and raised in Portland, Oregon, the daughter of Raymond and Andrea (née Casanova) Zapp.
+Zapp left Portland in 1988 to attend Miss Porter's, a boarding school in Connecticut.
+After completing her high school education, she returned to her native Oregon and attended the University of Oregon for two years.
+She then accepted an editing position that took her to Boston, Massachusetts.